Serving All of Georgia, Florida, & Texas

 • Federal Motor Vehicle Safety Standards – On a national standard, motorcycles must also adhere to standards related to lighting, brakes, and emissions.
 Due to a culture of heavy customization in motorcycling circles, sometimes, bikes that were street-legal when sold by the manufacturer can fall below regulatory standards after being modded or upgraded.
 If you’re getting work done on your bike, it’s important to know how to keep your custom bike street-legal under local ordinances, state laws, and federal regulations.

-How Painful Is a Motorcycle Accident?
+How Painful Is a Motorcycle Accident in Statesboro, GA?

 Motorcycle accidents, because they lack the protective element offered by car bodies and truck cabs, sadly result in severe injuries on a fairly routine basis.
-The pain experienced by an individual as a consequence of these injuries will vary widely based on a variety of factors, including:

 • The nature of the accident